Why boomerang employees could be the answer to your recruitment problems in summary:

-With the supply of fresh candidates dwindling, the idea of bringing back past employees can be appealing, provided of course they were good performers and haven’t left the business under a cloud.
-Ex-staff know the organisation, understand the market and can generally hit the ground running.
+With the supply of fresh candidates dwindling and key skills in short supply, the idea of bringing back past employees can be appealing… provided of course they were good performers and haven’t left the business under a cloud.
+After all, ex-staff know the organisation, understand the market and can generally hit the ground running.

 A fresh perspective

-One of the key advantages of returning employees is that they often come back through the doors with a fresh perspective.
+One of the key advantages of boomerang employees is that they often come back through the doors with a fresh perspective.
 They have seen how other organisations tackle common challenges, for example, and can bring new ideas and insights to their role.
-Their energy and alternative approach can help to reinvigorate teams that have become stale and stimulate innovation.
+Their energy and alternative approach can help to reinvigorate teams that have become stale and kick start innovation.

 Ex-employees may also have spent their time away learning new skills it might have been difficult for them to acquire while they were still in house.
 They often return with a deeper, more up-to-date skill set and increased presence and confidence.

-There’s a productivity bonus that comes with ex staff too.
-Depending on how long they have been away, they may still have relationships with clients, suppliers and colleagues which they can renew and build on, making them effective more quickly.
+There’s a productivity bonus that comes with ex staff, too.
+Depending on how long they’ve been away, they may still have relationships with clients, suppliers and colleagues which they can renew and build on, making them effective more quickly.

 Changing times

 Something to be wary of, however, is the employee who re-joins the business and expects it to be exactly the same as when they departed.
-In today’s turbulent and agile environment, things change very quickly, and the organisation a ‘boomerang’ employee is coming back to may look very different to the one they left.
+As we all know, things change very quickly… and the organisation a boomerang employee is coming back to may look very different to the one they left.

 Key faces may also have changed, departmental responsibilities may have shifted and the internal ‘politics’ that exist in every business may have taken on a new shape.